Yerko-Aj/Yerko-Aj.github.io/about.md

 ---
 <p style='text-align: justify;'>

-### I'm a Theoretical Physicist and i currently Master's student of Philosophy of Sciences.
+### I'm a Theoretical Physicist and graduate student of Philosophy of Sciences.

 My research interest is focused on **Economy** and **ontic characteristics of Theoretical Physics.** I into **General Relativity** and **Spacetime Physics**, & **Statistical Mechanics Foundations**.